 Zone Defences can adopt a variety of player alignments, such as but not limited to the diagram;

 The shaded zones in the diagrams indicate the area each defender is designated to guard, as opposed to defending an individual player.

-Teaching Man-to-Man Defense is often considered more complicated than coaching a Zone Defense.
+Teaching Man-to-Man Defence is often considered more complicated than coaching a Zone Defence.
 That is largely due to the perception that the many required individual defensive skills are more closely associated with Man-to-Man principles.
 Whatever the case, if you can work on teaching the following skillsets, you’re well on your way to playing an integral role in the development of your young players.